jjzhdy/IFCN6/README.md

 # IFCN6
-Graphical user interface which allows user to annotate epileptiform discharges in EEG and get IFCN 6 criteria as well as predicted probability from LR model.
+Graphical user interface which allows user to annotate epileptiform discharges in scalp EEG and get IFCN 6 criteria vlaues as well as predicted probability from our LR model.